Page contents

 Project summary (ID=0)

-- Show project summary in Resources table and Capacity chart (in Team).
+• Show project summary in Resources table and Capacity chart.

 Critical path indication

-- Indicate tasks in critical path in Tasks table.
+• Indicate tasks in critical path in Start and Finish date columns with red.

-- Indicate tasks in critical path in Gantt chart.
+• Indicate tasks and links in critical path in Gantt chart with red.

 Progress indication